sebastien-plutniak/spatialCatalogueViewer/README.md

-# spatialCatalogueViewer: A 'Shiny' Tool to Create Interactive Catalogues of Georeferenced Data
+# spatialCatalogueViewer: A 'Shiny' Tool to Create Interactive Catalogues of Geospatial Data

-An R 'Shiny' application to seamlessly create an interactive a catalogue of georeferenced data and deploy it online.
+An R 'Shiny' application to seamlessly create an interactive a catalogue of geospatial data and deploy it online.
 The interface allows for map and table explorations of the catalogue.
-Items can be georeferenced as points or areas.
+Items can be represented as points or areas.

 # Contents